 Whenever you insert a "Memory Stick," push it all the way in until it clicks.
-If you do not insert it correctly, a proper recording or playback may not be carried out.
+If you do not insert it correctly, a message such as "MEMORY STICK ERROR" appears on the LCD screen.

 → Close the battery/"Memory Stick" cover.